This post has been updated.

 Melissa Coppel Chocolatier: With chocolate shells nearly as thin as a flower petal, these delicate, molded and enrobed bonbons are uniquely sensational.
 Made in Las Vegas, where Coppel also teaches chocolate-making classes, the only thing more impressive than how they look is how they taste and feel on the tongue.
-Coppel’s signature flavors are especially complex and include: yogurt, litchi, almond, raspberry and rose; jasmine, strawberry and poppy seeds; honey and tahini; and roasted caramel apple, pecan and croissant flakes.
-(A box of 12 bonbons is $48.)
+Coppel’s signature flavors are especially complex and include: yogurt, litchi, almond, raspberry and rose; jasmine, strawberry and poppy seeds; honey and tahini; and roasted caramel apple, pecan and croissant flakes. ($40 for a box of 12 bonbons.)

 Kee’s Chocolates: Chocolatier Kee Ling Tong is known for her delicately flavored, hand-rolled truffles, still made one at a time in New York.
-Salt, spice, acidity, herbs, floral essences and tea soften sweeter flavors like milk chocolate and render others, like blood orange, almost savory.
-Don’t miss the white chocolate-almond, coated with salty, toasted almond slices, the nutty black sesame, creamy blood orange or perfume-like black rose. ($45.60 for a box of 16 or $68.40 for a box of 24.)
+Salt, spice, acidity, herbs, floral essences and tea soften sweeter flavors such as milk chocolate and render others, like blood orange, almost savory.
+Don’t miss the white chocolate-almond, coated with salty, toasted almond slices, the nutty black sesame or perfume-like black rose. ($45.60 for a box of 16 or $68.40 for a box of 24.)

-Chocotenango: This D.C.-based shop specializes in single-origin chocolate bars, though owner Ismael Neggaz also makes a tight selection of half-sphere bonbons in unmistakable flavors including coffee-caramel, raspberry, coconut and rosemary-fig. (From $12.50 for a five-piece box.)
+Chocotenango: This D.C.-based shop specializes in single-origin chocolate bars, though owner Ismael Neggaz also makes a tight selection of half-sphere bonbons in unmistakable flavors, including coffee-caramel, raspberry, coconut and rosemary-fig. (From $13 for a box of 5.)

 Monsoon Chocolate: In Tucson, owner and chocolate-maker Adam Krantz imports cacao from Peru, Ecuador and India to make his own chocolate, which gets formed into bars and delicate bonbons in bold, seasonal and local flavors: chiltepin, cocoa nib horchata, black pepper rose, chile mango, Sonoran sea salt and grapefruit-fennel pollen are some of the shop’s standbys.
 Don’t miss the vegan varieties.
-(From $14 for a four-piece box.)
+(From $14 for a box of 4.)

-Borough Chocolates: When Jessica Minghi lost her job at Restaurant Daniel in March because of the pandemic, she started tempering and molding chocolate to sell online and via Instagram.
-Her Brooklyn-based business puts out the brightest, tartest, silkiest lemon creams, raspberry litchi bonbons with a whole raspberry inside and salted caramel bonbons that melt like liquid satin.
-(From $33 for 12 pieces; Valentine’s Day delivery not guaranteed.)
+Borough Chocolates: When Jessica Minghi lost her job at Restaurant Daniel in March 2020 because of the pandemic, she started tempering and molding chocolate to sell online and via Instagram.
+In 2021, she opened a storefront in Brooklyn, but still ships out some of the brightest, tartest, silkiest lemon creams, raspberry litchi bonbons with a whole raspberry inside and salted caramel bonbons that melt like liquid satin.
+(From $33 for a box of 9.)

 Bliss Chocolatier: The mother-daughter team of Jessica Washburn and Pat Jarstad run this Kansas City, Mo., operation.
-Standouts include the Sea Turtle, a blue milk chocolate shell filled with salted caramel and pecan praline; vegan raspberry, with a supremely fruity filling; and key lime cheesecake, with layers of sweet lime, creamy cheesecake and crunchy graham cracker. ($22.50 for a 9-piece box; $45 for 18 pieces.)
+Standouts include the Sea Turtle, a blue milk chocolate shell filled with salted caramel and pecan praline; vegan raspberry, with a supremely fruity filling; and key lime cheesecake, with layers of sweet lime, creamy cheesecake and crunchy graham cracker. ($25 for a box of 9; $48 for a box of 18.)

-In case a box of chocolates feels like too much of a commitment, consider a bag of chocolate marshmallows from Nikki Darling Confections in Chicago, orange blossom hot cocoa mix from Madhu Chocolate in Austin, Earl Grey caramels from Deux Cranes in San Diego, a tin of pralines from Laura’s Candies in New Orleans, or a box of enrobed toffee from Valerie Confections in Los Angeles.
+In case a box of chocolates feels like too much of a commitment, consider a bag of chocolate marshmallows from Nikki Darling Confections in Chicago, orange blossom hot cocoa mix from Madhu Chocolate in Austin, a tin of pralines from Laura’s Candies in New Orleans, or a box of enrobed toffee from Valerie Confections in Los Angeles.

 Finally, if you’d like to taste the difference between chocolate made from cacao harvested in different countries or regions, start with bars from makers such as Askinosie (Springfield, Mo.), Tcho (Berkeley, Calif.), Raaka (Brooklyn), Theo (Seattle), Dandelion (San Francisco), Cru (Sacramento), Fortuna (Boulder, Colo.) or WM Chocolate (Madison, Wis.).